3rd Caribbean Conference on the International Financial Services Sector

-The first was on Data Protection and AML/CFT measures.
+The first was on FATF AML/CFT and data protection experts' seminar.
 At the meeting, participants from delegations and the private sector recognised that both AML/CFT and data protection requirements serve important objectives which are not inherently mutually exclusive.
 However, general data protection requirement may negatively impact effective and risk-based AML/CFT implementation, unless they take into account the specificities of the fight against financial crime.
 In particular, participants noted that inconsistent legal frameworks across different jurisdictions create implementation challenges, particularly for the private sector.
 The FATF will remain vigilant so that AML/CFT measures are implemented effectively in all jurisdictions.

-The second meeting was the FATF Private Sector Consultative Forum, the annual meeting of FATF, FATF-delegations and the private sector.
+The second meeting was the Dialogue with the private sector, the annual meeting of FATF, FATF-delegations and the private sector.
 The focus of this year’s meeting was the Risk Based Approach, and the guidance that FATF is preparing for the different sectors.
 In addition, we discussed virtual or digital currencies, and about formatting of UN – targeted financial sanctions lists.
 The Forum plays an important role in fostering effective implementation of the FATF Recommendations and it is the place for FATF delegations and participating global and regional private sector bodies to have a frank exchange of views.
 It may be beneficial for the Caribbean to set up a similar structure under the umbrella of CFATF.

 A few words of introduction for those who may not be familiar to the FATF.
 The FATF is the global standard setter on combatting money laundering and the financing of terrorism and proliferation of weapons of mass destruction.
 The FATF is an inter-governmental body, which was established in 1989 by the Ministers of its Member jurisdictions.
 The FATF is underpinned by a ministerial mandate, meaning that our actions are directly shaped by what our members decide our objectives should be.